christieewen/nyc-school-choices/README.md

 nyc-school-choices
 ==================

-Assist people in finding a good school by the schools' offerings such as curriculum, AP classes, graduation rates, college rates, location, commute, afterschool such as sports, crime data, ELL, Special Ed and other information.
+Assist people in finding a good school by the schools' offerings such as curriculum, AP classes, graduation rates, college rates, location, commute, afterschool such as sports, crime data, ELL, Special Ed, High needs schools and other information.
 Currently, this contains only High School data.
 Plan includes all schools.